Find a Lender-Approved Local Conveyancer in Radcliffe

 Recently asked questions about conveyancing in Radcliffe

-I'm buying my first flat in Radcliffe with a loan from Aldermore.
-The sellers would not move on the price so I negotiated £7000 of additionals instead.
-The property agent suggested that I not disclose to my solicitor about this deal as it will jeopardize my loan with the bank.
+I am buying my first flat in Radcliffe with a loan from Norwich and Peterborough Building Society.
+The sellers would not budge the amount so I negotiated £7000 of fixtures and fittings instead.
+The property agent advised me not inform my conveyancer about this side-deal as it would impact my loan with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.